Hiv Rates In Canada By Province

 Q: Is there a cure for HIV?

 A: Currently, there is no cure for HIV.
-However, antiretroviral therapy (ART) can effectively control the virus, allowing people living with HIV to live long and healthy lives.
+On the flip side, antiretroviral therapy (ART) can effectively control the virus, allowing people living with HIV to live long and healthy lives.

 Q: What is PrEP, and how does it work?

 A: PrEP (pre-exposure prophylaxis) is a medication that can prevent HIV infection.
-It involves taking a daily pill that contains two antiretroviral drugs.
+In real terms, it involves taking a daily pill that contains two antiretroviral drugs.
 When taken as prescribed, PrEP is highly effective at preventing HIV transmission.

 Q: Where can I get tested for HIV in Canada?